Let's Settle This ― Are Oats Bad For You Or Not?

 What about processed oats?

-Instant oats will have a higher glycemic index than their less-flattened alternatives, Rebello says, meaning they’ll cause your blood sugar to spike a little more.
+Instant oats may have a slightly higher glycemic index than their less-refined alternatives, Rebello says, meaning they’ll cause your blood sugar to spike a little more.

 But it’s very hard to avoid any processing with oats ― even jumbo oats that take longer to cook have been steamed and rolled flat.